-If you answered yes to the two above questions, which 80% of business will, then Legalzoom trademark registration is a good choice for you.
+If you answered yes to the two above questions, which 80% of new businesses will, then Legalzoom trademark registration is a good choice for you.

-Please do not DIY do it yourself and try to complete the long and complex form at the US Trademark office.
-As a busy entrepreneur, it is not worth your time, which would be better spent marketing your firm, than completing government forms.
+PLEASE do not DIY do it yourself and try to complete the long and complex application form at the US Trademark office.
+As a busy entrepreneur, it is NOT worth your time, which would be better spent marketing your firm, than completing boring (and confusing) government forms.

 Registration of your Trademark is only the start of protecting your company.
 If you find that other companies infringe, or use your intellectual property, you will need to defend or perform Trademark Enforcement.

 The majority of the value of trademarking for small businesses is psychological for both you and your marketplace.
 For you, it gives you the confidence to go out and promote your product to customers and investors knowing you have protection in place.
 In the marketplace, it intimidates and slows down your competitors from blatantly copying your product success.